kkew3/care/README.md

 	usage: care [-h] [-T {zip,tar} | -M | -W] [-l] archive

-	(C)ount (a)rchive (r)oot (e)ntries.Count entries at the root of an archive
+	(C)ount (a)rchive (r)oot (e)ntries.
+Count entries at the root of an archive
-	file so that one may decide whether ornot to unpack it to a new folder or to the current folder without messing upother files under the current folder.
-If ``magic`` module, installed via pipby name ``python-magic``, is not found, and the file type is not providedexplicity via command line options, then filename extension will be used toguess the archive type.
-The return code: 0) success;
-	1) if the archive typeis not recognizable; 2) if error is raised when opening the archive.
-Currentlysupported archive type: ZIP, TAR, GZ-compressed TAR, BZ2-compressed TAR,XZ-compressed TAR.
+	file so that one may decide whether or not to unpack it to a new folder or to the current folder without messing up other files under the current folder.
+If ``magic`` module, installed via pip by name ``python-magic``, is not found, and the file type is not provided explicity via command line options, then filename extension will be used to guess the archive type.
+The return code: 0) success; 1) if the archive type is not recognizable; 2) if error is raised when opening the archive.
+Currently supported archive type: ZIP, TAR, GZ- compressed TAR, BZ2-compressed TAR, XZ-compressed TAR.

 	positional arguments:
 	  archive               the archive file